pvdz/preval/tests/cases/normalize/expressions/statement/for_c/auto_ident_call_prop_c-seq.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- Calling a static method on an ident that is not global and not recorded: $tmpCallObj_$
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpCallObj_$

 ## Globals